MeghaGajbhiye/PSFT-Workshop/Lab700/LabGuide700.md

 ![](./images/7.png "")

 5. Expand Full Tier -> General Settings.
 Make sure to give Database Operator Id as **PS**.
 Give a database name **MYPUMDB**.
-The defaults for many parameters can be changed optionally, we will keep it as default.
+The defaults for many parameters can be changed; optionally, we will keep it as default.

 ![](./images/s7.png "")